godot-dimensions/g4mf/specification/specification.md

 Good 4D Model Format, or G4MF for short, is a JSON-based 4D-focused multi-dimensional model format inspired by Khronos's [glTF™](https://github.com/KhronosGroup/glTF), allowing for transmission, interchange, and interoperability of higher dimensional content between applications.

+## Core Concepts

+The core foundational data schemas underlying G4MF are described in [G4MF Core](parts/core.md).
+These structures are used generally everywhere in G4MF files, not just in specific parts.

+### Extensions

+G4MF is designed to be extensible.
+All G4MF JSON objects inherit the `g4mf_item.schema.json` schema, which allows for `"extensions"`, `"extras"`, and `"name"` properties.

+- The `"extensions"` property is an object, where each key is the name of an extension, and the value is a JSON object containing the extension data.
+Extensions are used when a formal specification exists, and the data inside conforms to a well-defined schema outside of the core G4MF specification.
+  - Each extension name MUST be in the form of a registered prefix assigned to a group or organization, followed by an underscore, followed by the name of the extension.
+This ensures that extension names are unique, and avoids conflicts with other extensions.
+- The `"extras"` property is an object, where each key may be any string, and each value may be any JSON value.
+Extras are used when a formal specification does not exist, such as for custom application-specific data.
+Users may use any keys and values they want, with no restrictions, and no guarantees of data consistency, interoperability, or conflict avoidance.

 ## Properties

 The top-level G4MF document defines the following properties: